orbitalquark/textadept/docs/manual.md

 command line argument.
 You can disable session functionality using `-n` or `--nosession`.
 Session files are stored in *~/.textadept/*, and the default session name is "session".

-The GTK version of Textadept is a single-instance application.
+**Linux Note:** the GTK version of Textadept is a single-instance application.
 (The Qt version is not.)
 This means that after you start Textadept, any time you invoke it again (e.g. opening a file from a file browser or command line), the action happens in the original instance.
 If you want to run separate instances of Textadept, pass the `-f` or `--force` command line flag.
 On Linux, you can set up your button or menu launchers to pass the flag to the *textadept* executable.

 Textadept can be run as a portable application.
 This is useful if, for example, you want to install Textadept onto a flash drive and take it with you for use on multiple machines.
 Normally, all settings and user data is stored in *~/.textadept/* (a local user directory that varies, depending on the platform).
 However, this user directory can be controlled using the `-u` or `--userhome` command line argument.
 For example, invoking *textadept.exe* with the command line arguments `-u userdata` will read from and store settings and user data to a *userdata/* directory located inside an installation of Textadept.
 You can create a Windows shortcut that passes these command line arguments to the Textadept executable and use that shortcut to run Textadept portably.

 Textadept's user interface has been translated into a few different languages.
 When the application starts, it attempts to auto-detect your language settings by reading from the `$LANG` environment variable.
 If Textadept cannot determine what language to use, or if it does not support your language, it falls back on English.
 You can manually set your locale by copying